cityofaustin/Residential-Permitting/_content/projects/Interior-Remodel/review.md

 You can check the status of your permit application on [Austin Build + Connect](https://abc.austintexas.gov/web/permit/index).
 To check your permit status, you must create an Austin Build + Connect account and select “My Permits/Cases” from the left side menu.

-Note that if you are not the applicant, meaning a hired professional submitted your application, the hired professional will be receiving the approval of &nbsp;your permit application or any review comments.
+Note that if you are not the applicant, meaning a hired professional submitted your application, the hired professional will be receiving the approval of  your permit application or any review comments.
 You can request to be sent a copy of any emails if this is the case, or you can simply have your authorized applicant forward them to you.

 #### 2. If you receive comments, your plans must be adjusted